Donald P. Wagner: Legal career

+Early political career

+First elected in 1998, Wagner served three terms as a member of the South Orange County Community College District Board of Trustees.

+In 2004, he sought election to the California State Assembly, but lost the primary to Chuck DeVore.

 California State Assemblyman

 Assemblyman Wagner speaking at a town coffee meet at Lake Forest, CA.

 In 2010, Wagner narrowly won the Republican primary election for the 70th Assembly District over Irvine City Councilman Steven Choi.
 He then won the general election with 58.2% of the votes.

 For the 2011–2012 legislative session, Wagner was appointed to these committees: